TheByteForge/PirateParty/README.md

 ![PirateParty](Logo_Large.png)

-# Impportant Information, Read Me!
+# Important Information, Read Me!
 Please follow this link to view the actual Github repository where this project's code is hosted.
 Thanks for viewing our project!
 * [Pirate Party Repository](https://github.com/L-Figgins13/ThePirateParty)